VisionAI-USF/COCO_Size_Decoding/README.md

 <H2>Citation</H2><br>

-If you use this code in your work, please cite it as:
+If you use this results of this code in your work, please cite it as:
 TBA